349 Huntington Ave, Providence, RI 02909

 In 1975, CODAC was asked by the Rhode Island Department of Mental Health, Retardation, and Hospitals (MHRH) to assume operations of its 70 patient “methadone” program.
 CODAC Providence opened its doors to help respond to that request and today is the largest of CODAC’s seven Rhode Island sites, currently providing Medication Assisted Treatment (MAT) and recovery support to almost 1000 patients and families at any given point in time.
 Services offered include medication assisted treatment (MAT) for opioid use disorder utilizing all three FDA approved medications; general outpatient treatment; mental health and psychiatric services; Health Home programs (enhanced services for Medicaid patients) including assistance with housing, education and job placement; tobacco cessation and problem gambling services.

 In 2016, CODAC Providence, along with all of CODAC’s RI facilities, became the first state-designated Center of Excellence (COE) for opioid treatment.
-Under this designation, CODAC Providence meets or exceeds state and federal standards for opioid treatment, provide enhanced access to care, and guarantee that patients will be seen by medical and clinical staff within 48 hours of first contact.
+Under this designation, CODAC Providence meets or exceeds state and federal standards for opioid treatment, provides enhanced access to care, and guarantees that patients will begin treatment within 48 hours of first contact.
 A COE must offer at least two of the three FDA-approved medications for opioid treatment: methadone, buprenorphine (SuboxoneTM, SubutexTM), oral naltrexone and depot naltrexone (VivitrolTM), CODAC is currently the only treatment provider in RI authorized to dispense all three

 In addition to MAT services, CODAC Providence offers recovery support programs and expanded services and case management.
 Expanded programming includes acupuncture for stress reduction, tobacco cessation treatment and problem gambling services.
 Individual and group counseling focus on topics such as life skills; relapse prevention; early recovery; nutrition in treatment and recovery; conflict resolution; health and wellness; expressive arts; and overdose prevention strategies.
 All patients and, when possible, their families receive overdose prevention training and Naloxone.